mandakan/life-compass/user_stories/user_story_5_1_define_design_principles.md

 ## ❓ Refinement Questions

 - How do we ensure accessibility compliance (e.g., adherence to WCAG 2.1 standards) within our design principles?
+According to best-practices.
 - Should dark mode be implemented as an option, and if so, what are the specific color scheme and contrast requirements?
+Yes, implement dark mode.
 - What key UI components (e.g., buttons, forms, cards) should be prioritized for detailed design guidelines in this document?
+Cards, buttons and forms.
 - Would stakeholders prefer to see prototype/mockups for key pages (such as the landing page and main dashboard) as part of the design document?
+Yes.
 - Are there any performance considerations (for instance, minimal resource usage in transitions and animations) that should be factored into these principles?
+Not at this point.
 - How should the design guidelines be documented and distributed to ensure consistency across design and development teams?
+Document in CONVENTIONS.md and create example pages/views/components.